eleks-bootcamp/fork-me/expectations.md

 # Expectations
-learn how to structure html and css code correctly
+learn how to structure HTML and CSS code correctly